Toloka/docs/en/api/concepts/intervals.md

 - Control task distribution intervals

-  With the sample request below, the first, fourth, and sixth tasks in the first task suite and the twelfth task from the second task suite will be a **control task**, like in the image above.
+  With the sample request below, the first, fourth, and sixth tasks in the first task suite and the eleventh task from the second task suite will be a **control task**, like in the image above.

   We use the `mixer_config.golden_task_distribution_function.intervals` parameter to set this scheme.

-  ### Sample request
+  #### Sample request

   ```bash
   curl -X POST 'https://toloka.dev/api/v1/pools' \